CC-MNNIT/2021-22-Classes/CompetitiveProgramming/2021_05_05_CPClass-1/README.md

 A Data structure is way of organising data in a manner that makes it efficient for us to interact with the data. eg., storing key value pairs in a hashMap would be way more efficient than storing them in an array.

 ## Why the name Standard Template Library
-All the contaniers and data structures in the STL are in the form of templates i.e., they allow generic programming.
+All the containers and data structures in the STL are in the form of templates i.e., they allow generic programming.
 Hence the name.

 ### **Pairs**
 A template to store a pair of two elements.
 Both the elements could be of different data types.
 The great advantage of pairs is that they have built-in operations to compare themselves.
 Pairs are compared first-to-second element.
 If the first elements are not equal, the result will be based on the comparison of the first elements only; the second elements will be compared only if the first ones are equal.
 The array (or vector) of pairs can easily be sorted by STL internal functions.